LowzG/LowzG/README.md

 **About me:**

-- Currently working as a Linux Systems Engineer at Indeed
+- Currently working as a Software Engineer at Indeed
-- Pursuing a Software Engineer position in the near future
 - Looking for OSS projects to contribute to
 - I enjoy practicing and competing on Codingame.
 Check out my [profile](https://www.codingame.com/profile/d76676fcfe843458784b224b368008d78450792)